Tsukiyonocm/Math_problems/README.md

 3. Would like to keep track of the score on how many you got right vs how many you got wrong.
 With this, you could generate a grade.
 This would be a simple score of how many right vs how many you got wrong.
 This could be expanded in the future to maybe include a more accurate assessment perhaps.
 Could maybe use the datetime feature (or similar functionality to track the amount of time the user is playing also).

 4. I would like to have some sort of a gui to display this outside of the command prompt perhaps?
 I am unsure how this could be implemented right now so this will require a good bit of research to see if its possible and how.

+### Current Problems up to Version 0.0.04:

+1. chosen_game function has an issue if the user choses not to respond with an addition or subtraction option.
+Right now it just asks for a answer then closes out.

+Possible solution is maybe a "while" loop.
+Will need to look into this further.